maxbertinetti/maxbertinetti/README.md

 - :wrench:  I’m currently working on Salesforce Commerce Cloud plattform at BORN Group.

-- :book:  I'm currently going deep on Javascript ecosystem.
+- :book:  I'm currently going deep on Go language ecosystem.

-- :rocket:  Launching Eclecticlly - The eclectical web solutions one dev company.
+- :rocket:  Launching Eclecticlly - The eclectical one dev company for web solutions.

 - :construction:  Working on a composable, modern website and ecommerce plattforms.